 Courses & Teaching

 His research focuses on the design of resilient automation and control systems, by addressing fault diagnosis, cyber security, and alarm management.
-He was a recipient of several competitive awards and scholarships, including an NSERC Postdoctoral Fellowship, an NSERC Alexander Graham Bell Canada Graduate Scholarship, a Queen Elizabeth II Graduate Scholarship, and a Governor General’s Academic Medal (Gold).
+He was a recipient of several competitive awards and scholarships, including an NSERC Postdoctoral Fellowship, an NSERC Alexander Graham Bell Canada Graduate Scholarship (CGS – D3), a Queen Elizabeth II Graduate Scholarship, and a Governor General’s Academic Medal (Gold).
 Dr. Al-Dabbagh currently severs as an Associate Editor on the IEEE Control Systems Society Conference Editorial Board, and is a licensed Professional Engineer in British Columbia and Ontario.